meltano/meltano/docs/src/_cloud/onboarding.md

 schedules:
 - name: daily-refresh
   job: daily-refresh-job
-  interval: @daily  # Can be @daily, @hourly, etc., or a cron-based interval
+  interval: '@daily'  # Can be @daily, @hourly, etc., or a cron-based interval
 jobs:
 - name: daily-refresh-job
   tasks: